devleaks/storyrevealerjs/README.md

 | fragment   | Reveal.js Frament element                                                                   |
 | html       | The provided text is HTML formatted.
 It will be sanitized and sent directly to the browser. |

+The following class names are also provided and can be customized.

+darker, darkest, lighter, lightest, left, right.

 If a page contains more than one content element, they are displayed in